satavisharoy/Infosys_Springboard_TextMorph_Advanced_Text_Summarization_and_Paraphrasing/milestone1/README.md

 Milestone 1 – User Authentication System

 📌 Project Title
 TextMorph – Advanced Text Summarization and Paraphrasing

-Description
+🧾 Description
 In this milestone, a secure user authentication system was developed as the foundation of the TextMorph project.
-The system allows users to securely sign up, log in, recover passwords and access a protected dashboard.
+The system allows users to securely sign up, log in, recover passwords, and access a protected dashboard.
 The application is built using Streamlit for frontend development, JWT (JSON Web Token) for authentication and session management, SQLite for database storage, and Ngrok for exposing the local application to the internet.
 This authentication module will be integrated with text summarization and paraphrasing features in later milestones.

-Features Implemented
+✅ Features Implemented

-User Signup with field validation
+  - User signup with field validation

-Email format validation
+  - Email format validation

-Alphanumeric password validation
+  - Alphanumeric password validation

-Secure password storage using hashing
+  - Secure password storage using hashing

-Login authentication using JWT tokens
+  - Login authentication using JWT tokens

-Session management using JWT
+  - Session management using JWT

-Dashboard access after successful login
+  - Dashboard access after successful login

-Forgot Password functionality using security questions
+  - Forgot password functionality using security questions

-Password reset with validation
+  - Password reset with validation

-SQLite database integration
+  - SQLite database integration

-Ngrok integration for public access
+  - Ngrok integration for public access

-Improved UI with custom styling
+  - Improved UI with custom styling

-Technologies Used
+🛠️ Technologies Used

-Python
+  - Python

-Streamlit
+  - Streamlit

-SQLite
+  - SQLite

-JWT (JSON Web Token)
+  - JWT (JSON Web Token)

-Ngrok
+  - Ngrok

-How to Run the Application
+▶️ How to Run the Application
-Step 1: Install Dependencies
+Step 1 – Install Dependencies

 Install required libraries:

 pip install streamlit pyjwt sqlite3 pyngrok

-Step 2: Run Streamlit Application streamlit run app.py
+Step 2 – Run Streamlit Application

+streamlit run app.py

-Step 3: Expose Application Using Ngrok
+Step 3 – Expose Application Using Ngrok

 Create an account at https://ngrok.com/

-Download and install ngrok.
+Download and install ngrok

-Copy your authentication token from ngrok dashboard.
+Copy your authentication token from the ngrok dashboard

 Authenticate ngrok: